How to Write Effective Use Cases?

 Creating user story

-4. Let's say we want these two features available in the first release.
-Let's drag them to the row Release 1.
+4. Let's say we want these two features to be available in the first release.
+Let's drag them to the Release 1 row.

 move user story into release

-5. Create other user stories and move them into different rows of Release.
+5. Create other user stories and move them into different release rows.

 User story map created